British Rail Class 307: Class 316 testbed unit

 Unit 307118 was converted into a test unit for the 'Holec' three-phase AC traction motors and associated electrical gear used in the Class 323 EMUs.
 As 316998, the BDTBSO coach had its seating removed and the electrical equipment mounted in the passenger cabin and cooling provided via a large grill fitted in place of the guard's doors on the left hand side.
 The pantograph well was also revised, bringing it closer towards the cab.

 Later, the unit was altered for 750 V DC third rail operation, the pickup shoes being mounted on the former MSO and renumbered 316997.
 After testing, the unit was stored at the back of Eastleigh T&RSMD.
 Scrapping took place at Caerwent in July 2006.

 Postal conversions

-Propelling Control Vehicle, NAA 94308 propelling a train into Plymouth station on 29 August 2003.
+Propelling Control Vehicle, NAA 94308 propelling a train into Plymouth station in 2003.
 This vehicle is painted in unbranded Rail Express Systems livery.